AFB240199/Scientific-Computing-for-Physicists/task01.md

 ![Docker home](./docker_home.png)

-It is possible to get more information on Docker in general [here](https://docs.docker.com/get-started/resources/).
+It is possible to get more information on Docker [here](https://docs.docker.com/get-started/resources/).
 In the next section we will focus on the creation of an Almalinux 9 container

 ## **Running an Almalinux 9 container**
 The first step to create an Almalinux 9 container is to download an Almalinux 9 image.
 In order to do so, open the Docker terminal identified by the icon >_